awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 Follow the instructions in [How the Aurora MySQL in\-place major version upgrade works](#AuroraMySQL.Upgrading.Sequence)\.
 When you specify what to upgrade, make sure to choose the global database cluster instead of one of the clusters it contains\.

+**Note**
+You can't use the in\-place upgrade method to upgrade the Aurora MySQL DB engine from version 2 to version 3\.
+Use the snapshot restore method instead\.
+For more information, see [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.

 If you use the AWS Management Console, choose the item with the role **Global database**\.

 ![\[Upgrading global database cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-major-upgrade-global-cluster.png)

- If you use the AWS CLI or RDS API, start the upgrade process by calling the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command or [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalCluster.html) operation instead of `modify-db-cluster` or `ModifyDBCluster`\.
+ If you use the AWS CLI or RDS API, start the upgrade process by calling the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command or [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalCluster.html) operation\.
+You use one of these instead of `modify-db-cluster` or `ModifyDBCluster`\.

 **Note**
 You can't specify a custom parameter group for the global database cluster while you're performing a major version upgrade of that Aurora global database\.
-Create your custom parameter groups in each Region of the global cluster and then apply them manually to the Regional clusters after the upgrade\.
+Create your custom parameter groups in each Region of the global cluster\.
+Then apply them manually to the Regional clusters after the upgrade\.

 ## After the upgrade<a name="AuroraMySQL.Upgrading.PostUpgrade"></a>

- If the cluster you upgraded had the backtrack feature enabled, you can't backtrack the upgraded cluster to a time that's before the upgrade\.
+ If the cluster that you upgraded had the backtrack feature enabled, you can't backtrack the upgraded cluster to a time that's before the upgrade\.

 ## Troubleshooting for Aurora MySQL in\-place upgrade<a name="AuroraMySQL.Upgrading.Troubleshooting"></a>